PhD studentship: studying brain inflammation

 Aims: An increasing body of work suggests alteration in brain structure and function in M.E./CFS using magnetic resonance imaging (MRI).
 Additionally there is growing evidence that immune system and autonomic nervous system function is altered in ME/CFS.

-Recruiting a PhD student, this project will focus on differences in brain activity between people with M.E./CFS and fibromyalgia using state-of-the-art HCP (Human Connectome Project) resting state functional connectivity imaging.
+Recruiting PhD student Marissa Amato, this project is focusing on differences in brain activity between people with M.E./CFS and fibromyalgia using state-of-the-art HCP (Human Connectome Project) resting state functional connectivity imaging.

-It aims to investigate the neural responses to mild inflammation and how these might contribute to fatigue, post-exertional malaise and pain, and correlate with abnormalities of interoception, immune and autonomic nervous system function and metabolism.
+It is investigating the neural responses to mild inflammation and how these might contribute to fatigue, post-exertional malaise and pain, and correlate with abnormalities of interoception, immune and autonomic nervous system function and metabolism.

 Specifically, this project seeks to answer the following questions: